UjjwalGupta-Git/Vision-Assistant/README.md

 This is an assistant that is currently under development.
 I will update `README.md` after changes start to happen.

-You need homebrew to run `install_dependencies.sh`
+You need homebrew to run `scripts/MacOS/install_dependencies.sh`

 The main file is `src/main.py`